 Bridal Nightgowns Are Surprisingly Uncomfortable?
 It's a comment we've heard more than once.
 And, we get it.

-Why Bridal Nightgowns Are Surprisingly Uncomfortable - No one expects their bridal nightie to be as cozy as wearing his faded t-shirt and your worn-in flannel pj pants, but this doesn’t mean they need to be totally uncomfortable either.
+While no one expects their bridal nightgown to be as cozy as their favorite faded t-shirt and pj pants, it doesn’t mean you need to be totally uncomfortable to look amazing either.

-Understanding the reasons behind why wedding nightgowns are often a pain to wear will help you when you hit the stores to buy your own nightie for your special celebration.
+Understanding why so many wedding nightgowns, while they are often sexy and gorgeous to look at, are often a pain to wear will help when you hit the stores to buy your own nightie for your special celebration.

 Sure, men love curves, but your new hubby won’t want you stuffing yourself into a style that makes you look and feel like you’ll burst out of it.

 You want to display your curves in a tasteful way that gives your honey a hint of what’s underneath, and a style that’s too snug can look tacky, not to mention feel totally uncomfortable.